kevinmatthes/libstring/CONTRIBUTING.md

 may be done, for instance, by using Boolean values as flags for refactoring the control flow of the function.

+The only reasonable exception to this convention is the argument of performance.
+If the performance of a function is critical for the success of the project, this convention does not need to be applied.
+Such functions have to be marked `inline`.
+Hence, `inline` functions are the only ones which are allowed to contain more than one return statement, **if and only if** their performance can be optimised by multiple statements.
+They need to contain at least one, even if they are `void`.

 ### Standard